HugeLetters/recallio/README.md

 # Database

-I use Planetscale which doesn't use foreign keys - so migrations will log errors BUT according to Planetscale it will still work fine, it's just that these constraints won't be applied.
+I use Planetscale which doesn't use foreign keys - so don't use them and rely on Drizzle-ORM relations.

 # Create T3 App